 Looking for a place to contribute to the Neo4j ecosystem?
 This is a great place to start.
 Here you will find guides from Neo4j’s community of contributors.

-The primary home for the Neo4j Community is our Neo4j Online Community site and forum.
+The primary home for Neo4j community discussion is our Neo4j Forum.

 We also have some other places the community asks questions.

 If you have technical questions, we would love to help you find the answers to them!
 Please help us help you by following the guidelines below.

 Write a title that summarizes the specific problem

 The title may be the first and the last thing that potential viewers see of your post.
 Make it count.
 Make it describe the problem, not your current state of mind.
 ALL CAPS and lots of question and exclamation marks are an indication that you wear your underwear on your head ??? not that you have an urgent problem !!!